Feyerabend/cc/ch08/sec8.5/README.md

 Key facts:

 - *K(s) is uncomputable.* Determining the shortest program for an arbitrary string is equivalent to solving the Halting Problem.
-You can upper-bound K(s) for any specific string, but you can never prove you have found the minimum.
+You can upper-bound $K(s)$ for any specific string, but you can never prove you have found the minimum.
   The optimal compressor cannot be constructed.